FabianS-Privat/CyclonCheatSheetSite/docs/Act 4/Belly of the Beast 2.md

 ## Zone Read

-There are 4 Belly of the Beast 2 Variants, to differentiate between them move west till you hit a Dead end.
+There are 5 Belly of the Beast 2 Variants, to differentiate between them move west till you hit a Dead end.

+- If you start North and the Tunnel face South, you are in the North Start Variant.

 - If you directly move into a Dead End you are in the 1 Tunnel Variant.
 Move North till you can no longer move north, then follow the Passage and always move North if you can again.